Europe faces electoral and policy crossroads

 Italy remains a potential flashpoint.
 Efforts to reform its electoral law to allow for a more stable government in future, one that can push through much-needed economic reforms, will be critical for it and the euro zone this year.

-French President Francois Hollande’s ability to push through his own labor and pension reforms in the face of rock-bottom popularity ratings is also a focus.
+French President Francois Hollande’s ability to push through his own labour and pension reforms in the face of rock-bottom popularity ratings is also a focus.

 Then there is the question of Britain’s place in the EU.
 Prime Minister David Cameron has promised an in-out referendum in 2017 and is seeking to renegotiate Britain’s terms of membership first.
 There is little sign that his EU partners are willing to play ball.